Former JPMorgan Asia top banker found not guilty of bribery

 In 2016, JPMorgan agreed to pay U.S. authorities $264 million to resolve allegations it hired the relatives of Chinese officials, including those working at state owned enterprises in order to win banking deals. [tinyurl.com/y5ulgozz]

-At that time a JPMorgan spokesman said the conduct was unnaceptable, the hiring program was halted in 2013 and the bank took actions against those responsible.
+At that time a JPMorgan spokesman said the conduct was unacceptable, the hiring programme was halted in 2013 and the bank took actions against those responsible.

-Reporting by Sharon Tam and Alun John; Editing by Anshuman Daga and Jacqueline Wong & Simon Cameron-Moore
+Reporting by Sharon Tam and Alun John; Editing by Anshuman Daga and Jacqueline Wong and Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.